 of information about its members, XCF quite literally seems to take pride in this practice, even so much so that one has to wonder if they are not also engaging in the cultish practice of reinterpreting scriptures to fit their own self serving desires.
 One

-clear justification of this dynamic is in the words of Dennis McCallum himself from his web article "Strange things in Xenos" (see archive link under the More on Gosip heading in menu)
+clear justification of this dynamic is in the words of Dennis McCallum himself from his web article "Strange things in Xenos" (click on link here)

 "The same goes for informal counseling with Xenos leaders.
 We are on public record as rejecting the validity of unqualified confidentiality across the board, because as secrecy increases, community decreases."